Sally-14/Correpleth-Hophacks-2019-Spring/README.md

 Used ggplot (google maps api) for plotting choropleth coordinate data

+Collaborated with Benjamin Albert who focused on data collection and analytics, while I helped look for data sources and built the mapper and GUI.

-More Details of Project on https://devpost.com/software/correpleth and https://github.com/benjaminalbert/hophacks-2019
+For More Details of Project please visit https://devpost.com/software/correpleth and https://github.com/benjaminalbert/hophacks-2019